-7.23 Parent/Guardian and Student Contract
+8.1 Parent/Guardian and Student Contract

-Your signature below verifies that you have read and agree to all of the terms listed in the 2017-2018 AHCS Student Handbook.
+Your signature below verifies that you have read and agree to all of the terms listed in the 2018-2019 AHCS Student Handbook, including the Home and School Compact.
 By signing this document, you are agreeing to abide by all of the policies and procedures at American Heritage Charter School.